AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 * parent tasks
 * milestones

 The difference between **basic tasks** and **parent tasks** is their [hierarchical relationships](#hierarchy) with other elements: parent tasks have children, and basic ones do not.
 Please note that they can occupy different places in the hierarchy.
-A parent task can be a child itself, and a basic task can be a root – see the sample below.
+A parent task can be a child itself, and a basic task can be a root, like in the sample below.

 **Milestones** are elements representing events.
 To add a milestone, you should create a task with zero duration: specify the same date in the `actualStart` and `actualEnd` fields.
 An alternative way to show events is adding [markers](Elements#markers).